On this page, I share lab and in-class discussion exercises that I’ve prepared for two of my classes:

 In-class discussion questions

 I give students in-class time to discuss and work problems related to the lecture portion of the class.
-Here are compilations of the discussion sheets and figures I distribute to students:
+Here are some compilations of discussion sheets and figures I distribute to students:

 - Spectroscopic properties of galaxies – This can be done in a computing classroom or as a takehome assignment.
 This activity is a truncated version of one of the SDSS online labs, and is appropriate for students in an introductory astronomy course aimed towards science majors.